peitalin/vim-jsx-typescript/README.md

 =======

-Syntax highlighting and indenting for JSX in Typescript. vim-jsx is _not_ a JavaScript syntax package, so in order to use it, you will also need to choose a base JS highlighter. [leafgarland/typescript-vim][1] is the recommended package.
+Syntax highlighting and indenting for JSX in Typescript.

+vim-jsx-typescript is _not_ a JavaScript syntax package, so in order to use it, you will also need to choose a base JS highlighter. [leafgarland/typescript-vim][1] is the recommended package.